garry-clawson/robot_programming/README.md

 This will update the laser to scan across a -180 to 180 field of view.
 You will still have 720 data points (now more closely aligned) to work with.
 This could play to our advantage as we get a densor cluster of scans for analysis.

+### Update Thorvlad Spawn Point

+To demosntrate the navigation aspects the spwn poinut for Thorvlad can be amend to behind the vine hedge.
+This can be done be updating the values on lines 30 and 31 in file `src/bacchus_lcas/bacchus_gazebo/urdf/launch/vineyard_demo.launch` to
+`xxx`

+This will update the laser to scan across a -180 to 180 field of view.
+You will still have 720 data points (now more closely aligned) to work with.
+This could play to our advantage as we get a densor cluster of scans for analysis.

 ## How to launch the project

 To launch the robot, type the following in the terminal (note: using roslaunch instead of rosrun will launch roscore automatically):

-`roslaunch grape_bunch_counter grape_bunch_counter.launch`
+1. `roslaunch grape_bunch_counter grape_bunch_counter.launch`

+1. `rosrun grape_bunch_counter homing_beacon.py`

-This will call the package and the associated launch files.
+This will call the package and associated launch and .py files.
 This launch file consists of two simple components along with additional launch parameters:

-1) The node details for the relevent .py files
+- The node details for the relevent .py files

-2) An <include> which finds the bacchus_gazebo vineyard demo launch (launches the vineyard_small as default)
+- An <include> which finds the bacchus_gazebo vineyard demo launch (launches the vineyard_small as default)

-To launch more nodes we can include them in the launch file or call their respective packages and python files throughout the simulation.

 ## Route Planning Overview